Deepdive543443/Detkit-NCNN-3ds/README.md

 make -j4
 ```

-Makefile is recommended because it has better support on other toolkit from devkitARM such as Makerom.

 ## Issues and limitation
 Nintendo 3DS only has 64mb RAM and single ARM11 core available for Homebrew and games to use, which brings some challanges on parallel computing and memory management.
-CMake support was added but it's not compatible with some of the tools such as Makerom(CIA builder).
-We are still looking for proper solutions for issues above.

 ## Credit